Substance Misuse Prevention

-Welcome to our Montcalm County Prescription Drug Abuse Work Team!
-Our work team was formed to educate the public on the dangers of prescription drug abuse and organize informational sessions for providers and the public.
-If you would like to become involved in this effort, please contact Jodie Faber, Coalition Coordinator at coordinator@montcalmprevention.org.
+Welcome to our Montcalm County CATO Work Team!
+Our work team was formed to educate the public on the dangers of drug misuse, perform vendor compliance checks, and host medication takeback days.
+If you would like to become involved with this team, please contact our Coalition Coordinators at coordinator@montcalmprevention.org.

 How Can Parents Protect Their Children?

-• Talk to your kids about the dangers of abusing prescription drugs.
-Let them know that experimenting with prescription drugs can lead to addiction, overdose or even death.
+- Talk to your kids about the dangers of abusing drugs.
+Let them know that experimenting with drugs can lead to addiction, overdose or even death.

-• Make sure teens understand abusing prescription drugs is illegal, including sharing them with friends.
+- Make sure teens understand abusing drugs is illegal, including sharing them with friends.

 Properly Dispose of Medication